This is a clone of the famous game by Rick

 Click on the picture.
 I've been listening while typing this!

-I started this in 1996.
-I'm not a programmer, and it certainly
+game: I started this in 1996.
+I'm not a programmer, and it

 The code is written in

-such simple terms that someone with no knowledge of QuickBASIC can
+simple terms.
+Someone with no knowledge of QuickBASIC can

-tell at least half of what is going on in the game by reading it.
-The only caveat
+tell half of what is going on in the game by reading it.
+You can

-The game wasn't written in any structured way; it was done
+The game wasn't written in any structured way, it just evolved.
+The

-piecemeal.
-The first version is just a rectangle with dots in it.
+initial version was a rectangle with dots in it.

 This would become "the universe."
 The next version took 40 "planets"

 and arranged them randomly on the dots.
-The next version assigned a
+There would always be a

 production and kill ratio to each planet.
 The next version had you